 La Grange is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, La Grange is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in La Grange who work in food service (14.61%), office and administrative support (13.31%), and sales jobs (10.87%).
+Overall, La Grange is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in La Grange who work in office and administrative support (14.40%), sales jobs (9.75%), and management occupations (9.68%).

 Also of interest is that La Grange has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of La Grange are slightly better educated than the national average of 21.84% for all cities and towns, with 21.83% of adults in La Grange having a bachelor's degree or advanced degree.
+The percentage of people in La Grange who are college-educated is somewhat higher than the average US community of 21.84%: 27.16% of adults in La Grange have at least a bachelor's degree.

 The most common language spoken in La Grange is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Polish.